Q: Is there a T-Shirt?

 Q: Do I have to carry minimum gear?

 A: The temperature most likely will change by 20 degrees (at least) throughout the race and the potential for it to snow at anytime of the year is quite plausible.
 Therefore Compulsory gear will be checked at registration Two top thermal layers plus a seam sealed water proof jacket, thermal leggings, warm hat/thirband, gloves, whistle, survival blanket.
-You will need a Headlight too and reflective pack/vest for running through town at 3am.
+You will need a Headlight too and reflective strips on your pack/vest for running through town at 3am.

 Q: None of the race options seem “EASY”, whats with the name?